 The USDA defines a biobased product as an alternative to traditionally petroleum-derived products and should be made from plants and agricultural, marine or forestry renewable materials.
 It does not include food, feed or fuel.

 Businesses wanting to apply for the BioPreferred Voluntary Labeling Program need to submit the required product information as well as a biobased content test according to ASTM D6866, which is an analytical standard that measures the percentage of biobased carbon content as a fraction of the total organic carbon in gaseous, liquid or solid materials.

 Skin and hair care products are predicted to have the largest share of the natural and organic personal care market in 2024 by Persistence Market Research.
 This is attributed to increased consumer interest in the clean label trend and health consciousness.
 The personal care product categories included in the Biopreferred program are summarized in the table below.

 Beta Analytic worked with the American Society for Testing Materials (ASTM) in 2004 as a co-author of the ASTM D6866 analytical standard for biobased content analysis.
 The lab is not affiliated with ASTM or the USDA BioPreferred Program.
 Beta Analytic welcomes inquiries on how to submit samples for biobased testing but all inquiries about the program should be directed to the USDA.

 ISO 17025-accredited Beta Analytic provides high-quality biobased testing using ASTM D6866 for various programs.
-Results are reported in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
-For inquiries, contact the lab at firstname.lastname@example.org or call a local forwarding office.
+For turnaround time or price inquiries, please contact the lab.

 Persistence Market Research.
 2016.
 Global Natural and Organic Personal Care Products Market is Expected to be Valued At US$ 21,776.9 Mn by the End of 2024.
 (Accessed August 2017).